f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 Click Launch once the Survey is filled according to the parameters above

 ![](images/Tower-LaunchSurvey.png)
+CHANGE THIS IMAGE TO NOT SHOW student01 !!!!!

 At this point the playbook is executing.
 It will first configure the APIC and then the BIG-IP